trd16/OSProject1/README.md

 Known Bugs
 -----------
--After using the input operator, occasionally the compiler gets stuck but typing another command can fix the problem so that our shell may keep running.
+-After using the input operator, occasionally the shell gets stuck but typing another command can fix the problem so that our shell may keep running.

 -After using one pipe command, the shell breaks and you have to exit and restart.

--The background processing for I/O Redirection does not inform you when it has finished.

 -Jobs code is written but it is not outputting to the screen as it should be.